 When a carpenter ant nest matures, winged ants are created.
 These are female and male reproductives.
 A reproductive carpenter ant can be twice as large as a worker.
 You could see these ants when they swarm.
 If they appear in your home, be aware that this is a warning sign of a current and severe infestation in your home.
 Don't think that seeing them on the window is a sign that they came in from outside.
 Winged carpenter ants aren't like workers— they're attracted to light.
 That's why they show up on window panes.
 They're trying to get out to the light.
 At night time, they may appear on the outside of your windows, trying to get in at the light.
-If you see them outside, you may not have an infestation in your home.
+If you see them outside, you may not have carpenter ants in your Phoenix home.
 But keep in mind that a carpenter ant swarm isn't going to travel far.
 It is likely that there is a mature nest in, or near, your yard.

 4. Worker Ants

 You might see worker ants.
 If you go into your kitchen at night and see a hundred large ants moving across your floor, you'll have no doubt that your home is infested.
 You may see them in your pantry.
 You may see them in a crawl space under your home.
 You may see them under a deck.
 And, if you do some home renovations, you might just see them inside the wood of your home.
 We hope you don't.